SICKFL0W/StamenaClone/README.md

 ## ✨ Technical Challenges & Features
 It's not just a simple stopwatch.
 The app handles complex state management in the background:
-* **Complex State Management:** The app guides you through sequences (Squeeze, Relax, Push Out) with visual and text instructions, where every second must be perfectly synchronized.
+* **Complex State Management:** The app guides through sequences (Squeeze, Relax, Push Out) with visual and text instructions, where every second must be perfectly synchronized.
 * **Gamification & Logic:** Custom leveling system and "Streaks" calculation.
 The app detects missed days and adjusts the user state accordingly.
 * **Local Storage:** 100% Offline solution.
 All user data is stored securely and locally.